-Key objectives of the current Widening Participation strategy are:
+Key objectives of the current Widening Participation Strategy are:

-- Continue to respond to local needs, in terms of both an employer-responsive curriculum and flexible, accessible and high-quality study opportunities. - Building better outreach partnerships Children's University, extended schools' liaison, community liaison, including work with key local charities.

-- Specific support for retention and success a dedicated HE service to support the success and retention of our students targeted to each academic school. - Researching and developing a peer mentoring system with a particular focus on male students; - Making a significant contribution to internal progression curricula and fostering better internal partnership working. - Ensure opportunities for international learning experiences are created and are accessible to all students. - Further develop STEM specific Access routes into HE.
+- Continue to respond to local needs, in terms of both an employer- responsive curriculum and flexible, accessible and high-quality study opportunities; - Building better outreach partnerships Children's University, extended schools' liaison, community liaison, including work with key local charities; - Specific support for retention and success a dedicated HE service to support the success and retention of our students targeted to each academic school. - Researching and developing a peer mentoring system with a particular focus on male students; - Making a significant contribution to internal progression curricula and fostering better internal partnership working; - Ensure opportunities for international learning experiences are created and are accessible to all students; - Further develop STEM specific Access routes into HE.

-A new retention and intervention process to be fully implemented.
+A new retention and intervention process to be fully implemented in 2017-2018, 2018-19 and into 2019-2020, 2021-2022 and beyond.
 The aim being to maximise early intervention and support at the earliest possible opportunity to ensure the right outcome for each individual.
 This process involved all academic and support staff.